-Due to technological advances, the agricultural component of U.S. real GDP has relatively shrunk significantly.
+Technological advancements make it possible to produce the same amount with fewer workers, causing the relative agricultural component of U.S. real GDP to shrink significantly.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-02 How the U.S. output mix has changed over time.
-Schiller - Chapter 02 #39 Topic: WHAT AMERICA PRODUCES
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy

+Learning Objective: 02-02 How the U.S. output mix has changed over time.

-- 40. Which component(s) of U.S. real GDP decreased in size relative to total U.S. real GDP from 1950 to 2000?
+- Which component(s) of U.S. real GDP decreased in size relative to total U.S. real GDP from 1950 to 2000?
+40.

 - A. Only agriculture.

 - B. Only manufacturing.

 - C. Agriculture and manufacturing.

 - D. Only services.